-Fed Cup by BNP Paribas is the world's largest annual international team competition in women's sport with 90 nations entering in 2012.
+Fed Cup by BNP Paribas is the world's largest annual international team competition in women's sport with 102 nations entered in 2016.

 The prestigious ITF event, which sits alongside Davis Cup by BNP Paribas in the men's game, gives players the chance to represent their country in an otherwise individual sport.

 The competition was launched as the Federation Cup in 1963 to commemorate the 50th anniversary of the ITF.
 An American team led by Billie Jean King won the inaugural title at The Queen's Club in London, and the event has continued to attract the best players in the women's game.

 Among the all-time greats to represent their nation are Margaret Court, Virginia Wade, Evonne Goolagong, Martina Navratilova, Chris Evert, Hana Mandlikova, Steffi Graf, Arantxa Sanchez Vicario, Lindsay Davenport, Monica Seles, Martina Hingis, Kim Clijsters, Justine Henin, Maria Sharapova, and Venus and Serena Williams.

 The event title was shortened to Fed Cup in 1994 and the following year the format of the competition changed.
 The week-long finals were terminated in favour of a World Group and World Group II, and ties started being played on a home-and-away basis.

 This system is still used today with eight nations contesting a World Group knock-out draw over three weekends during the year to decide who is crowned champion.
 The next eight nations compete in World Group II and the remaining nations are split into three regional Zones, with promotion and relegation up for grabs on an annual basis between all Groups.